flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 * Submit to the default publicly available computation network (might take a while to be picked up by a worker)
 * Host your own Dendro compute client (e.g., on Dandihub) and submit the job specifically to that client.

-Let's focus on the second option since it's more interesting and will illuminate how the Dendro system works!
+Let's focus on the second option since it's more interesting and will illustrate how the Dendro system works!

 ## Hosting your own Dendro compute client